IdeasLabUT/dynetworkx/dydoc/source/tutorial.rst

    >>> len(IG.edges())
    4

-We can examine the nodes and edges.
-Two basic grpah properties facilitate reporting:
+We can examine nodes and edges with two interval graph methods which facilitate reporting:
 :meth:`IntervalGraph.nodes()` and :meth:`IntervalGraph.edges()`.
 These are lists
 of the nodes and interval edges.
 They offer a continually updated read-only view into the graph structure.